Rayls DocsRayls Custody API

 Overview

-Teleport transactions in Rayls enable secure cross-chain transfers of digital assets between Privacy Ledgers within Private Subnets.
+Teleport transactions in Rayls enable secure cross-chain transfers of digital assets between Rayls Privacy Node Ledgers within Private Subnets.
 Before a token can be teleported, it must be registered in the subnet.
 This guide provides a comprehensive overview of the registration and teleportation processes, including references to the specific handler documentation required for different token standards.

 Pre-Requisites